simpleTrex/formGenarator-MrChand/Backend/DB/readme.txt

-Once Mongo deamon is running, do restore existing backup
+Once Mongo deamon is running, do restore existing backup see config.sh to install a tool to ease.

-to access mongodb use followign app and connect to database host in proxmox mongodb-compass